Challenges and Opportunities

 Protect

-National Resource Stewardship
+Natural Resource Stewardship

 A healthy, thriving, and resilient natural environment will continue to support and enrich all who live, work, and recreate in the Appalachian Trail landscape.